jp7677/dxvk-nvapi/README.md

   - `GB200` (Blackwell)
 - `DXVK_NVAPI_LOG_LEVEL` set to `info` prints log statements.
 The default behavior omits any logging.
 Please fill an issue if using log servery `info` creates log spam.
 Setting severity to `trace` logs all entry points enter and exits, this has a severe effect on performance.
 All other log levels will be interpreted as `none`.
 - `DXVK_NVAPI_LOG_PATH` enables file logging additionally to console output and sets the path where the log file `nvapi.log`/`nvapi64.log`/`nvofapi64.log` should be written to.
 Log statements are appended to an existing file.
 Please remove this file once in a while to prevent excessive grow.
 This requires `DXVK_NVAPI_LOG_LEVEL` set to `info` or `trace`.
+- `DXVK_NVAPI_FAKE_VKREFLEX`, when set to `1`, allows successful Vulkan Reflex initialization when the DXVK-NVAPI's Vulkan Reflex layer is not installed.
+Latency will not be reduced, please ensure that the layer is present for real Reflex support for Vulkan titles.
+This setting is enabled by default for DOOM: The Dark Ages to prevent a pink tint issue.
 - `DXVK_NVAPI_SET_NGX_DEBUG_OPTIONS` allows to set various NGX debug registry keys with the format `setting1=value1,setting2=value2,…`, whereas values are of type DWORD (u32).
 Setting the registry keys for enabling DLSS indicators corresponds to `DXVK_NVAPI_SET_NGX_DEBUG_OPTIONS=DLSSIndicator=1024,DLSSGIndicator=2`, hiding the indicators to `DXVK_NVAPI_SET_NGX_DEBUG_OPTIONS=DLSSIndicator=0,DLSSGIndicator=0`.
 Be aware, this tweak permanently modifies the registry.

 The following environment variables tweak DXVK-NVAPI's Vulkan Reflex layer's runtime behavior: